The Factors That Determine Your AI Visibility Score

 Why do you publish your methodology?

-Most AI visibility tools treat their scoring as a black box.
+Most AI visibility services treat their scoring as a black box.
 We think that defeats the purpose.
 If you cannot see how your score is calculated, you cannot act on it.
 Publishing our methodology lets you verify our logic, prioritize your own fixes, and hold us accountable when something is off.

-How often do the weights change?
+How often does the methodology change?

 What score should I aim for?